Are you a blogger or influencer? Get started on the right foot tracking your blogging income and preparing for tax season with my tips

 The word taxes just makes me cringe and not my favorite time of the year.
 Since I have a business and we like to itemize, we really have to keep our records straight.

 One thing I have learned over the past years is what you have to claim on your yearly 1040 if you blog.
-If you plan on making or already are making money on your blog, its considered a business.
+If you plan on making or already are making money on your blog or social media, it’s considered a business.

 Since the IRS expects you to make a profit when you start a business (blogs are businesses), you are allowed to take advantage of tax deductions for legitimate profits & losses incurred in the operation of your business and also home in the office.

-Blogging and claiming is the same as with any other business.
+Blogging and claiming are the same as with any other business.
 You will need to learn about: